skroggel/typo3-accelerator/readMe.md

 This function removes unnecessary breaks and spaces from the HTML code.
 This significantly reduces the size of the HTML code.

 ### 1.3.1 Settings
 IMPORTANT: Since TYPO3 the configuration is no longer possible via TypoScript because it is implemented as Middleware.
+Use the `AdditionalConfiguration.php` instead:
 ```
 $GLOBALS['TYPO3_CONF_VARS']['FE']['htmlMinify'] = [
     'enable' => true,